jbrazda/icai-migration-tools/README.md

 Select a Tracing Level from this list to determine the corresponding persistence and logging level settings: None, Terse, Normal, Verbose.
 See the table below for more information.
-The Tracing Level of a process implemented using Process Designer couples the Persistence and Logging levels that are handled separately by Process Developer.
+The Tracing Level of a process implemented using Process Designer couples the [Persistence][persistence_level] and [Logging levels][logging_level] that are handled separately by Process Developer.

 | Tracing Level | Persistence Level | Logging Level               |
 |---------------|-------------------|-----------------------------|